-First, because it seemed astonishing to me that with so much literature around the Civil War (it’s almost like Bible stories) that it seemed impossible to me that with all that material, that the stories of these women soldiers would not have come out, especially because Loreta’s memoir is one of only two memoirs published by a Latina in the U.S. in the 19th century.
+First, because it seemed astonishing to me that with so much literature around the Civil War (it’s almost like Bible stories) that it seemed impossible to me that with all that material, the stories of these women soldiers would not have come out, especially because Loreta’s memoir is one of only two memoirs published by a Latina in the U.S. in the 19th century.

-And so given all the contemporary movement to recover Latino literary history, it seemed to me that this must not be true.
+And so given all the contemporary movements to recover Latino literary history, it seemed to me that this must not be true.
 That’s why we don’t know about it.
-When I read articles about the women soldiers, the historical literature referred to them as either insane or prostitutes so that there was a historic illusion to dismiss their stories or erase them.
+When I read articles about the women soldiers, the historical literature referred to them as either insane or prostitutes so there was a historic illusion to dismiss their stories or erase them.

 What do you think was behind that?
 Was it just a general disregard for the role of women in the Civil War, or was there a concerted effort on somebody’s part?

 What we find is that during and after the Civil War, the women who had fought with the soldiers and who had maintained their secrecy, once they were found out, often times the veterans would support them and there were many letters, mentions of these women, that their bodies were found on the battlefield, they showed up in newspaper articles.
 So while veterans were alive and while that story was still fresh in people’s minds, it actually circulated quite widely.

 It’s not until veterans started dying and people started looking back and ideas of Freudian sexuality and the sort of more professional historians started looking backward with a gender lens during a period where women were still not considered people who should be on the war front fighting as men that their stories began to be questioned.